 · Have no relatives or parents able to help them with homework

-In line with Sham Development's principles of developing social enterprises, the Levantine Institute in Tripoli offers volunteering opportunities for skilled students to teach Lebanese and Syrian children in need of linguistic after school support in French or English and providing 1 on 1 tutorial sessions.
+In line with Sham Development's principles of developing social enterprises, the Levantine Institute in Tripoli, in collaboration with Rumman, offers volunteering opportunities for skilled students to teach Lebanese marginalized children in need of linguistic after school support in French or English.

-JOIN US AND LET'S START MAKING A DIFFERENCE TODAY!
+JOIN US AT RUMMAN AND LET'S START MAKING A DIFFERENCE TODAY!